g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

                       AS path: 64666 I, validation-state: unverified
                     >  to 172.30.120.2 via ge-0/0/1.0
 ```
-To solve this, we can change de preference of BGP protocol, but only in the group of DC2.
-Let's set a preference value of 14 in both routers, to prevent this problem and have redundancy and load-balance of the traffic.
+To solve this, we can change the preference of the BGP protocol, but only for the DC2 group.

+Let's set a preference value of 14 in both routers to prevent this problem and ensure redundancy and traffic load-balancing.

 R4 and R5:
 ```
 set protocols bgp group eBGP-AS64666-DC2 preference 14
 ```
-Now, let's check if we are installing these routes and exporting to IGP:
+Now, let's double-check everything.

+We need to verify if the BGP routes are now winning the preference battle, getting installed in the routing table, and correctly exported to our IGP:
 ```
 root@R4> show bgp summary
 Threading mode: BGP I/O